UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 If you're trying to install an R package in RStudio, you may run into dependency or system library issues.
 We recommend retrying the installation in an [interactive terminal session](../../../running_jobs/interactive_jobs/) on the command line to see if this resolves the issue.

-This is particularly true if your R package dependes on an external software module such as hdf5 or gdal (see [Popular Packages](#popular-packages) lower on this page for some examples of this case).
+This is particularly true if your R package depends on an external software module such as hdf5 or gdal (see [Popular Packages](#popular-packages) lower on this page for some examples of this case).

 See [our best practices section above](#use-a-terminal) for more detailed information.